OverTheWireOrg/OverTheWire-website/wargames/maze/index.md

 Maze's levels are called **maze0, maze1, ... etc.** and can be accessed on **maze.labs.overthewire.org** through SSH.

+To login to the first level use:

+    Username: maze0
+    Passowrd: maze0

 Data for the levels can be found in **/maze/**.